voxie/training-modules/Infrastructure/AWS/04-subnets_and_route_tables.md

 1. Create a vpc with 65,536 available private ip addresses

-2. Create a public subnet called - public-subnet-1 with 4,096 available ip addresses
+2. Create a public subnet called - public-subnet-1 with 4,096 available ip addresses.
+Ensure that the subnet assigns a public domain by default.

 3. Create a private subnet called - private-subnet-1 that can connect to the internet but cannot receive connections from the internet